mhogg/BMDanalyse/README.md

 * PyQt >= 4.9.7 or PySide >= 1.1
 * numpy >= 1.4
 * matplotlib >= 1.0
-* Python Imaging Library (PIL) >= 1.1.6
+* Python Imaging Library (PIL) >= 1.1.7 OR Pillow >= 2.2.0

 **NOTES:**

 1. All these requirements, with the exception of PyQtGraph, are available within the Enthought Canopy or Anaconda Python distributions
 2. Some issues with window zoom when using Python 2.6.
-These will be fixed in the next release of pyQtGraph
+These have been fixed in the PyQtGraph master repository